How Hunting Helps the Environment

 Hunters rarely feel the need to justify their passion.
 But it never hurts to issue a reminder about all the good they do.
 The great outdoors remains great in large part because enthusiasts are so dedicated to preserving it.
 You probably don’t realize how hunting helps the environment and balances man with nature.

 Even if you don’t see them every day, predators are out there, and more are coming.
 Coyotes and feral hogs are spreading at an alarmingly fast pace, adapting to survive no matter what obstacles they face.
 They damage crops, trample the habitats of other endangered species, carry disease, and devastate the deer population by eating their young.
 If you enjoy hunting mule deer, going after predators is a public service and a personal challenge.
 It’s an effective way to keep your skills sharp in the off-season.
 And you can develop new skills by hunting at night.
-Even if you use green lights to maximize your advantage out there, you’ll need to rely on your other senses much more than your vision.
+Even if you use red lights to maximize your advantage out there, you’ll need to rely on your other senses much more than your vision.

 Hunting regulations are scientifically developed to sustain species better than if they were on their own.
 In fact, elk were on their way to extinction before hunting strategies gave them a chance to come back from the brink.
 Without our intervention and protection, wild game could overwhelm their own available habitats, and they may meet much worse fates than quick, humane deaths.
 Natural threats to animals that hunting alleviates include overcrowding, starvation, disease, extreme weather, territorial battles, and attacks by other predators.